vpdb/ips4-application/README.md

 ### Reputation

-Releases and other VPDB content can be reacted to, using [IPS 4.2's new reaction API](https://invisioncommunity.com/news/product-updates/new-reactions-r1016/).
+Releases and other VPDB content can be reacted to, using [IPS 4.2's reaction API](https://invisioncommunity.com/news/product-updates/new-reactions-r1016/).
 The problem is that VPDB can have multiple authors per release, while IPS supports only one single content creator per item.